Stanford-BioE80/Stanford-BioE80.github.io/_docs/w1preclass.md

 2. Instructions for how to use the [foldscope with a smartphone](https://www.youtube.com/watch?v=LpeJUbs32VU).

 3. Instructions for how to [build the foldscope](https://www.youtube.com/watch?v=RvZRO36IRYY).
-You will be doing this in class).
+You will be doing this in class.

 ### Resources